 3. I realized that listening to my body was just as effective.

 Rather than worrying about what I was going to eat before I ate it, I learned that if I listened to my body, I didn't need to rely on willpower.
 Guess who rarely wants a second piña colada?
 My body.
 Guess who craves a salad after days of eating cheese?
 I do.
 Guess who goes easier on the cocktails the day after overdoing it?
 Me.
-Sometimes.
+Usually.

 As I've gotten older, I've gotten much better at portion control and knowing when I'm full and should stop eating.
 Since I watch what I eat in normal life, I'm used to balancing healthy food with indulgence, and my body tends to rebel if I just cram it full of garbage.